remyguts/Hoemwork2/README.md

 ## Introduction

+//
-This is my my profile to give links to all of my social media, my resume, and projects that I have both completed, and have aken part in.
+This is my my profile, to give links to all of my social media, my resume, and projects that I have both completed, and have taken part in.As a junior developer, I want future prospective employers to see the work I have done, and the work I'm capapble of moving forwawrd in my pogression.

 ## User Story as Provided

-**"As a junior developer,
+****

-I want future prospective employers to see the work I have done, the work I'm capapble of moving forwwawrd in my orogression.**
+This is my my profile to give links to all of my social media, my resume, and projects that I have both completed, and have taken part in.
+I want future prospective employers to see the work I have done, the work I'm capapble of moving forwwawrd in my progression.**

-### Instructions:

-1. Enter name of city you would like to add a forcast for.
-2. Name of city will appear in list with other chosen cities.
-3. Press the button with the desired city.
-4. Weather and temperature will appear in real-time.
-5. On bottom, 5 day forcast will also apear.

-#### Programs Used
+#### languages and programs

+HTML
+CSS
+Javascript
+AJAX
+JSON
+NODE.js
 VIsual Studio Code
 Git Bash
 Weather APIS
 Git Hub Repositories
 Bootstrap
+Jquery

 ###### Class Credits
 Spencer Shadley